top of page

 Once you know what your needs and your dog’s need are, the next step to choosing the best livestock guardian dog is to learn about the dog breeds available.

-See our guide to the top 8 livestock guardian breeds below!
+Keep reading for our guide to the top 8 livestock guardian breeds below!

 After learning about each breed and selecting the right one for you, it’s time to look at individual dogs.